G4S backs CEO over Olympic fiasco

 Taylor-Smith was responsible for ensuring the Olympics contract was delivered on budget and on time, while Sewell was the account director who told Reuters just before the Games that the company could have delivered two events of that scale at the same time.

-The company was capable of fulfilling the contract, the review found, but did not sufficiently allow for the scale and complexity of the task.
-It did not track its workforce effectively and failed to realize the problem until too late.
+The report found G4S did not track its workforce effectively and failed to realize the problem until too late.

+“Our review of the company’s performance on this contract has been extremely thorough and, whilst the failures are largely specific to the very special nature of this contract, we will learn from mistakes made,” said Chairman John Connolly.

 G4S said it would carry out more vigorous risk assessment in future, with greater board oversight of large contracts.